ArctosDB/documentation-wiki/_how_to/How-to-Excel-for-Arctos.markdown

 ---
 title: How To Manage Excel for Arctos
 layout: default_toc
-author: Teresa J. Mayfield-Meyer, Michelle Koo
+authors: Teresa J. Mayfield-Meyer, Michelle Koo
-date: 2023-09-28
+date_updated: 2023-09-28
 ---

 # How To Manage Excel for Arctos